-Lewis is a retired American track and field athlete who won 10 Olympic medals (9 gold), 10 World Championships (8 gold) in a career that spanned from 1979 when he first achieved a world ranking to 1996 when he last won an Olympic title and subsequently retired.
+Lewis is a retired American track and field athlete who won 10 Olympic medals (9 gold) and 10 World Championships (8 gold) in a career that spanned from 1979, when he first achieved a world ranking, to 1996, when he last won an Olympic title and subsequently retired.
 He was a dominant sprinter and long jumper who topped the world rankings in the 100m, 200m and long jump events frequently.

 His lifetime accomplishments have led to numerous accolades, including being voted “Sportsman of the Century” by the International Olympic Committee and being named “Olympian of the Century” by the American sports magazine Sports Illustrated.
 He also helped transform track and field from its nominal amateur status to its current professional status, thus enabling athletes to have more lucrative and longer-lasting careers.